 They will then morph into an adult, come onto the surface of the earth and start looking for a mate to reproduce as soon as possible.

-The females then lay eggs in the bark of branches.
-Shortly afterward the adult animals die.
-After a few weeks the larvae hatch, they fall to the ground, bury themselves and live underground.
-There they feed on plant juices from the roots of bushes and trees for a few years.
+The females lay their eggs in the bark of branches, after which the adults soon die.
+Within a few weeks, the larvae hatch, drop to the ground, and burrow into the soil.
+There they remain for several years, feeding on the sap of tree and shrub roots.

 More about the Fijian Cicada (Raiateana knowlesi):